cwendorf/simplePipes/README.md

 ### Overview

 `simplePipes` is an R package that implements a variety of simple pipe operators.
-They provide basic functionality, but with less error checking than in major R packages (like `magrittr` or `dplyr`). `simplePipes` contains more varieties -- both forward and backward versions -- of basic, dot, tee, wye, exposition, and compound assignment pipes.
+They have less error checking than pipes from major R packages (like `magrittr` or `dplyr`) but contain more varieties -- both forward and backward versions -- of basic, dot, tee, wye, exposition, and compound assignment pipes.

 ### Installation